 So, even though argument isn’t synonymous with critical thinking, I think we can do a good job of giving our students critical thinking practice when we teach them to argue and give them repeated opportunities to practice it.
 At the core of critical thinking, I believe, is argument.
 This distinction helps me breathe a little easier.

 But there’s a problem here, too — we next need to boil down argument.
 What, exactly, are we talking about here?
-More on that to come.Thank you to Jerry Graff, who was the first person I can remember pointing out to me the difficulties in teaching “critical thinking” versus the difficulties in teaching argument.
-Jerry and his wife, Cathy Birkenstein, are the authors of the classic (and wildly successful) They Say, I Say: Teaching the Moves that Matter in Academic Writing.
+Here’s more on that.Thank you to Daniel Willingham, whose articles to teachers are gifts that need spreading far and wide, and to Jerry Graff, who was the first person I can remember pointing out to me the difficulties in teaching “critical thinking” versus the difficulties in teaching argument.
+Jerry and his wife, Cathy Birkenstein, are the authors of the classic (and widely used) They Say, I Say: Teaching the Moves that Matter in Academic Writing.